What Is Corona Virus?

 - The Preventive measure is to get vaccinated and frequent hand-washing, practicing social distancing, wearing a face covering, staying home when you are sick and coughing into the bend of your elbow.

-What are the symptoms of Corona Virus?
+What are the Symptoms of Covid-19?

 The most common symptoms include: